Financial-Times/origami/tools/o3-chrome-extension/README.md

 1. Clone repo
 2. `npm install`
 3. run `npm run dev` to start the dev server that constantly watches for changes and build files in build folder.
-For one time build run `npm run build`.
+For one time build run `npm run build-once`.
 Both of these commands will build the extension in the dist folder.
 4. (Optional) install [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) for automatic reloading of Chrome extensions in dev mode
 5. Open Chrome and navigate to extensions (chrome://extensions/)
 6. Select 'Load unpacked extension...' and select the dist folder from o3-chrome-extension folder